PolyhedralDev/Paralithic/README.md

 3 different
 expression libraries.

-The test was run for 3 iterations of 1 second each to allow the JIT to warmup and optimize as much as possible, the next 3 iterations of 1 second each were timed and averaged.
+The test was run for 3 iterations of 1 second each to allow the JIT to warm up and optimize as much as possible, the next 3 iterations of 1 second each were timed and averaged.
 This was then repeated 3 times, with a new JVM each time, and the results were averaged.